 As regards the footnotes it is some sort of an overkill to publish some many.
-One reason maybe because previously in his career Adamson was attacked by historians such as Mark Kishlansky who alleged that Adamson was “deliberately abusing and misreading sources”.
+One reason maybe because previously Adamson was attacked by historians such as Mark Kishlansky who alleged that Adamson was “deliberately abusing and misreading sources”.
 This doubtless explains why Adamson’s book comes with so many footnotes.
-What began as a disagreement between two historians soon became a major historical debate
+What began as a disagreement between two historians soon became a significant historical debate

 Both sides of the debate took their gripes to the pages of academic journals.
-Big name historians such as Conrad Russell, Lawrence Stone and Hugh Trevor-Roper took one side or the other without really resolving the issue.
+Big name historians such as Conrad Russell, Lawrence Stone and Hugh Trevor-Roper took one hand or the other without actually resolving the issue.

-The book is clearly written for a very small academic community and not for a general readership.
-While not agreeing with Adamson premise it was true to certain extent that there was a revolt amongst the nobility but Adamson fails to or does not want to explain what provoked this revolt and whether there was the socio economic or class basis to it.
-Purkiss is correct to say that “he has impressively uncovered a neglected aspect of the mentalite of the age.
+The book is clearly written for a minuscule academic community and not for a general readership.
+While not agreeing with Adamson premise it was true to a certain extent that there was a revolt amongst the nobility but Adamson fails to or does not want to explain what provoked this rebellion and whether there was the socio-economic or class basis to it.
+Purkiss is correct to say that “he has impressively uncovered a neglected aspect of the mentality of the age.
 It does not follow that the juntos were the cause of the war or that the war was what they thought it was”.

-The chronological dates of the book are May 1640 and January 10, 1642 when the King departed London.
-Not only the period covered by the book but also the layer that Adamson studies composed a very small part of the English ruling elite in the early 1640s.
+The chronological dates of the book are May 1640 and January 10, 1642, when the King departed London.
+Not only the period covered by the book but also the layer that Adamson studies composed a minuscule part of the English ruling elite in the early 1640s.
 Not that I believe this layer does not deserve systematic coverage but if it is done so without placing them in the overall context of the war then it becomes a matter of ego massaging by the historian.
-Adamson does mention the intellectual climate of the time but a single paragraph of a 742 page book is hardly objective.
+Adamson does mention the intellectual climate of the time, but a single paragraph of a 742-page book is hardly objective.

 The historian R C Richardson has called the book title and subtitle” both highly misleading.
 The events documented in this book did not lead to the overthrow of Charles I. As Adamson himself now concedes, what happened in the 1640s "was no mere barons' war" and the "baronial context" was one of several that coalesced at the time.
 "Nor was it a revolt of the nobility, or even the major part of the nobility, acting alone".

 A better book would have recognised that these two years covered by Adamson were extremely crucial not only because of the rebellion by a minority of the Nobility as Adamson suggest but they set the scene for the future course of the war.
-The tendency amongst post revisionist historians to concentrate on limited political aspects covering only the ruling elite and a tiny majority for that matter is detrimental to a fuller and more rounded understanding of the war.
+The tendency amongst post-revisionist historians to concentrate on limited political aspects covering only the ruling elite and a small majority for that matter is detrimental to a fuller and more rounded understanding of the war.

-Another big omission is the fact that Adamson does not touch upon any of the controversies over the war.
+Another significant omission is the fact that Adamson does not touch upon any of the controversies over the war.
 According to one blog review by Gavin Robinson “There is no coverage of other historians from a wide range of theoretical or argumentative backgrounds.
-This extends through the book’s epilogue, where Adamson is keen to debunk Whigs and revisionists alike by finding a third way on explaining the origins of the war – but can coverage of only 1640-1642 cover enough of the origins of the war to adequately explain them?
-I don’t believe it can”
+This extends through the book’s epilogue, where Adamson is keen to debunk Whigs and revisionists alike by finding a third way to explaining the origins of the war – but can coverage of only 1640-1642 cover enough of the origins of the war to adequately explain them?
+I don’t believe it can.”

 Adamson’s theory tends to try and rule out the revolutionary nature of the civil war.
-His Noble Revolt essentially put forwards a consistent view used by numerous right wing historians, commentators and one prime minister that Britain does not do violent revolutions Adamson says “Unlike our Continental neighbours, British revolutions have tended to be relatively polite and orderly affairs.
+His Noble Revolt essentially put forwards a consistent view used by numerous right-wing historians, commentators and one prime minister that Britain does not make violent revolutions Adamson says “Unlike our Continental neighbours, British revolutions have tended to be relatively polite and orderly affairs.
 Not for us the tumbrels and tanks in the streets, the giddy cycles of massacre”.